johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

 - History of navigational beacons
 - All equipment codes
 - Illusions in flight, maybe with MSFS examples
-- who can take lessons, how much roughly, ect
+- who can take lessons nationality wise, how much roughly, ect
+- Importance of sunscreen for pilots